lcpolinar2030-del/canteenproposal/README.md

 # Detailed Methodology

-The system works using **Flask routes** to handle user requests.
-When a dormer sets a budget or adds an expense, the frontend sends data to the Flask server.
+The system works using Flask routes to process user requests.
+When a dormer sets a budget or adds an expense, the frontend sends the data to the Flask server.
 The server updates the SQLite database.
-When checking the balance, the server retrieves stored data and calculates the remaining amount.
+When the dormer checks their balance, the system retrieves stored values and calculates the remaining amount.

 The backend and frontend communicate using **HTTP POST and GET requests**.
-Data is stored in a simple SQLite database for easy management.

-The system focuses only on **meal budgeting for dormers**, avoiding unnecessary features.
-This keeps the application lightweight and easier to maintain.

----

-# Annotated GitHub Repository

-The repository is organized clearly into:

-* Python backend file (`app.py`)
-* Database file
-* Templates folder for HTML files
-* Static folder for CSS
-* README documentation

-## Commit Messages

-Commit messages are descriptive, such as:

-* Added budget feature
-* Implemented expense tracking
-* Fixed balance calculation
-* Updated README documentation

-## Branch Usage

-* `main` – stable version
-* `feature-budget` – budget function
-* `feature-expense` – expense function
+The design is minimal and focused only on meal budgeting to ensure clarity and usability.